Privacy Policy - BrickHunter

 • Google Ireland Limited — as above.
 Provides Google Analytics 4, Google Tag Manager, and Google Ads.
 Role: processor for Google Analytics; joint/independent controller for Google Ads, depending on the product.
 Consent Mode v2 documentation: support.google.com/analytics/answer/9976101.
 Up-to-date information on cookies used by Google advertising products: business.safety.google/adscookies.

 • Meta Platforms Ireland Limited — as above.
-Provides the Meta (Facebook) Pixel, the Meta Conversions API, and Meta Ads.
-Role: joint controller with us (per CJEU case C-40/17, Fashion ID) for both the Pixel and the Conversions API, since both transmit user-identifying signals to Meta for the same advertising purposes.
+Provides the Meta (Facebook) Pixel, the Meta Conversions API, and Meta Ads on the website, and — in our mobile application — the Meta App Events SDK used, subject to your in-app marketing consent and (on iOS) the App Tracking Transparency prompt, to measure and optimise app-install advertising (see section 2.18).
+Role: joint controller with us (per CJEU case C-40/17, Fashion ID) for the Pixel and the Conversions API, since both transmit user-identifying signals to Meta for the same advertising purposes; recipient of the app-event data collected by the App Events SDK.
+Data collected in the app is transferred to Meta Platforms Inc. in the United States (see section 4).
 Joint-controller information is made available through Meta's Business Tools Terms.
+Meta's data policy: facebook.com/privacy/policy.
 Up-to-date information on cookies used by Meta: facebook.com/privacy/policies/cookies.

 4. International data transfers